fxnn/deadbox/README.md

 * If we want to apply routing over multiple hops, we might also need a unique identifier of the originating drop, and possibly an ordered list of all drops that are still to address.

+### Public Key Fingerprinting

+Creating a public key fingerprint, and therefore a Worker Id, incorporates the following steps.

+* Bring the public key into a binary representation,
+* Add other information which must be protected against tampering:
+  * Encryption type, i.e. RSA+AES
+* Add a modifier, which is an arbitrarily chosen number,
+* Calculate the hashsum of these data using `HashFunction`,
+* Verify that the first `CalculationCost` bits of the hashsum are zero,
+  * If not so, increase the modifier and recalculate the hash,
+* Shorten the hashsum to `FingerprintLength` bytes,
+* Represent the hashsum as uppercase hexadecimal, group them in pairs of two and separate the pairs by colons `:`.

+This algorithm can be configured using the two parameters

+* `HashFunction`.
+The cryptographic hash function to be used, i.e.
+  SHA-256.
+* `CalculationCost`.
+At a value of `0`, it is very cheap to calculate the fingerprint, but it's also quite cheap to calculate a hash collision.
+* `FingerprintLength`.
+When equal to the number of bytes the `HashFunction` produces, the fingerprint consists of the full hashsum, providing maximum protection against hash collision search, but also making the fingerprint difficult to use.

+The params `CalculationCost` and `FingerprintLength` should be chosen in a way that low `FingerprintLength` is compensated with a high `CalculationCost` and vice versa.